kuma35/thinking-forth-jp/sphinx/chapter8.rst

 polyForth but hasn’t percolated up to Forth ’83.
 It’s a simple way of defining multiple s in the same .

-Also [of Forth, Inc.] has invented a new construct that introduces two exit points to a .
+Also Dean Sanderson [of Forth, Inc.] has invented a new construct that introduces two exit points to a .
 Given that construction you’ll have fewer tests.
 Very often I leave a truth value on the stack, and if I’m leaving a loop early, I change the truth value to remind myself that I left the loop early.
 Then later I’ll have an to see whether I left the loop early, and it’s just clumsy.

 Once you’ve made a decision, you shouldn’t have to make it again.
 With the proper looping constructs you won’t need to remember where you came